seancarnahan/BarBounced/README.md

 # BarBounced
-a fun interactive IOS game to play with your friends before a night out.
+A fun interactive IOS game to play with your friends before a night out.

 Rules:
 - Supports 2-16 players